pjiocnic/kafka-bundle/README.md

 # Kafka Bundle

-This chart is an [umbrella chart](https://docs.helm.sh/developing_charts/#complex-charts-with-many-dependencies) with subcharts to run Kafka, ZooKeeper, a Kafka test client, and the Kafka Manager dashboard on Kubernetes.
+**Kafka Bundle** is an [umbrella chart](https://docs.helm.sh/developing_charts/#complex-charts-with-many-dependencies) with subcharts to run Kafka, ZooKeeper, a Kafka test client, and the Kafka Manager dashboard on Kubernetes.

 ## Docs